 #5 Go to the church

-Regardless if you are a frequent church visitor or not really, visiting a few of the Helsinki churches is an interesting experience.
+Regardless of whether you are a frequent church visitor or not really, visiting a few of the Helsinki churches is an interesting experience.

-A distinctive landmark in the city’s landscape, the Helsinki Cathedral became a well-recognized symbol of a city.
-Built on top of a small hill with the set of stairs leading to it, it towers above the surroundings.
+A distinctive landmark in the city’s landscape, the Helsinki Cathedral became a well-recognized symbol of the city.
+Built on top of a small hill with a set of stairs leading to it, it towers above the surroundings.
 Its white walls and tall green domes can be spotted from afar.
 The Cathedral is located around Senate Square, the main destination for most tourists in Helsinki.
 An admission fee of 5 EUR is voluntary.

 The Kamppi chapel, or a chapel of silence, is made from wood and has an unusual shape of a cone (or a yogurt cup ;)).
 The interior is very simple and it’s meant to offer a moment of silence in one of the busiest areas of Finland.
 Free entry.

 Temppeliaukio Church is built directly into the solid rock.
 It has a rounded shape and the light enters through the dome roof around the copper center.
-The church is one of the most popular places to visit in Helsinki and there are concerts organized in the venue.
-Entrance fee to the church is 3 euros.
+The Rock church is one of the most popular places to visit in Helsinki and there are concerts organized in the venue.
+The entrance fee to the church is 3 euros.
 It’s worth going inside to admire the combination of nature and architecture, together with a light and sound experience.

 #6 Try traditional Finnish food

-Different types of fish and meat including reindeer or even a bear, arctic berries and wild mushroom in different combinations create unique flavours of Finnish cuisine.
-Sea buckthorn juice will give you a daily dose of vitamin C, you will find lingonberries in your Finnish vodka shot, eat hot Karelian pasty and have a dessert of spongy farm cheese in cinnamon sauce with sour cloudberry jam.
+Different types of fish and meat including reindeer or even a bear, arctic berries, and wild mushrooms in different combinations create unique flavors of Finnish cuisine.
+Sea buckthorn juice will give you a daily dose of vitamin C, you will find lingonberries in your Finnish vodka shot, eat hot Karelian pasty, and have a dessert of spongy farm cheese in a cinnamon sauce with sour cloudberry jam.
 Yum!
-Liquorice is also a popular flavour in the Finnish cuisine, but not everyone likes it.
+Licorice is also a popular flavor in Finnish cuisine, but not everyone likes it.
 We went for dinner to Lappi and loved it, highly recommended!

 #7 Visit Helsinki markets